ebosas/microservices/README.md

     --capabilities CAPABILITY_NAMED_IAM
 ```

+Trigger the build process by pushing some changes to your repository.
+Adding `[BuildServer]`, `[BuildCache]`, or `[BuildDatabase]` to the message builds and deploys a particular service.
+Adding `[BuildAll]` triggers all services.

+Once finished, visit the load balancer's URL.
+It is available in the LoadBalancer's Outputs tab in CloudFormation.

 ### Github repo setup

-Fork this repo to have a copy in your Github account.
+Fork or otherwise copy this repo to your Github account.

-Then, on the [Github access token page](https://github.com/settings/tokens), generate a new token with the following access:
+On the [Github access token page](https://github.com/settings/tokens), generate a new token with the following access:

 * `repo`
 * `admin:repo_hook`

 ### Deleting stacks

+Delete in reverse order in CloudFormation.
+The artifact bucket and ECR repositories will have to be deleted manually.

-When deleting the ECS cluster stack (`cluster-ecs.yml`) in CloudFormation, the auto scaling group needs to be manually deleted.
-You can do it from the Auto Scaling Groups section in the AWS EC2 console.
+Also, with the EC2 launch type, the auto scaling group needs to be deleted manually.
+This is due to protection form scale-in when using capacity providers.
+You can do this from the auto scaling groups section in the AWS EC2 console.

-With capacity providers, container instances need to be protected from scale-in.
-This interferes with the automatic deletion process in CloudFormation.

-### References

-Deployment is based on these templates: https://github.com/nathanpeck/ecs-cloudformation

 ## Inspect local resources

+When running locally, access resources by launching relevant Docker containers.

 ### Database